sarathmarson/RoboND-HomeServiceRobot/README.md

 # RoboND-HomeServiceRobot

 This is the final project of Udacity Nano Degree Program Robotics Software Engineer.
+The main objective of this project is to program a robot in the environment created in the previous project, to pick up a virtual object from a particular location and drop it in another location.

 ## Final Output: